aadityatiwari/notes/design-pattern/4-concurrency-patterns/8-Monitor-synchronization.md

 In most types of monitors, **these other threads** may **signal the condition variable** *c* to indicate that assertion *P<sub>c</sub>* is true in the current state.

-There are two main operations on condition variables:
+There are three main operations on condition variables:

 -   **wait** c, m: c is condition variable and m is a mutex(lock) associated with the monitor. fundamental contract, of the "wait" operation, is to do the following steps atomically:
 >